 The map modernization project will benefit numerous groups of people in different ways:

-How will the new flood hazard maps affect me?
+How do the new flood hazard maps affect me?

-Neighborhoods across Broward County will be affected differently by these map changes.
-There will be some properties that aren’t affected and their risk remains the same.
-Other properties will now be mapped into a higher-risk area and/or show a new Base Flood Elevation.
+Neighborhoods across Broward County are affected differently by these map changes.
+There are some properties that weren’t affected and their risk remains the same.
+Other properties are now mapped into a higher-risk area and/or show a new Base Flood Elevation.
+There are other properties that were mapped into a lower-risk area and/or show a new Base Flood Elevation.

 Will the new flood maps affect me financially?

-When new maps are officially adopted, if your structure is mapped into a high-risk area and you have a mortgage with a federally-regulated lender, you will need to purchase flood insurance.
-If your property is mapped into a low-or moderate-risk area, you are not required to purchase or maintain insurance, but are strongly encouraged to do so.
+If your structure was mapped into a high-risk area and you have a mortgage with a federally-regulated lender, you will need to purchase flood insurance.
+If your property is mapped into a low-or moderate-risk area, you may not be required to purchase or maintain insurance, but are strongly encouraged to do so.
 The cost of properly protecting your home and contents from flood damage is far less expensive than the cost to repair or replace it after a flood has occurred.